No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 Tours include:

-- Transport up to Cameron Highlands
+- Private transport up to and around Cameron Highlands

 - Comfortable vehicle with ample seating and luggage space depending on your group size

-- Pick up service from anywhere in Ipoh
+- Pick up service from anywhere in Ipoh, and drop-off back in Ipoh (on the same day)

 Conclusion